-The statement of net position information on all of the City's assets and liabilities, with the difference between the two reported as net position.
-Over time, increases or decreases in net assets may serve as a useful indicator of whether the financial position of the City of Sioux Center is improving or deteriorating.
+The statement of net position presents information on all of the City's assets, deferred outflows of resources, liabilities, and deferred inflows of resources with the difference between the two reported as net position.
+Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the City of Sioux Center is improving or deteriorating.

-The statement of activities presents information showing how the City's net assets changed during the fiscal year.
+The statement of activities presents information showing how the City's net position changed during the fiscal year.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs regardless of the timing of related cash flows.
 Thus, revenues and expenses are reported for some items that will only result in cash flows in future fiscal periods (e.g., uncollected taxes and earned but unused vacation leave).